Current GrantSee Grant History

 2017-2019 DASH EMERGENCY GRANT FOR FOUR-YEAR COLLEGES

-Colleges awarded the first student emergency grants in Fall 2017.
-To date, more than $1.7 million in grants have been awarded to nearly 2,000 students.
-Our 32 partner colleges reported to the National Student Clearinghouse that 93% of emergency grant recipients reenrolled, transferred or graduated by Spring 2018.
-We are excited to see such a positive impact so early in the program, and look forward to learning more over the duration of the grant period.
+Colleges were awarded the first student emergency grants in Fall 2017.
+Nearly $6.4 million in grants were awarded to 7,000 students.
+Most recently, our 32 partner colleges reported to the National Student Clearinghouse that 91% of Spring 2019 emergency grant recipients reenrolled, transferred or graduated by Fall 2019.

 This grant will help us understand the impact of emergency grants on four-year college students' persistence and completion rates.
 Additionally, we have the opportunity to identify nuances between emergency grant programs at two-year and four-year colleges.
 We're interested to see if there will be differences in the types of emergencies experienced by students, in the average amount requested, and how the timing of the request (e.g. fall, spring or summer semester) affects re-enrollment.
 We also look forward to adding knowledge to the field so other colleges across the country can establish their own emergency grant programs.

 - Alverno College, Milwaukee, WI ($210,000)